Ontario Science Centre: History

+Construction and opening

-Planning for the Science Centre started in 1961 during Toronto's massive expansion of the late 1950s and 1960s.
-In 1964, Toronto architect Raymond Moriyama was hired to design the site.
-Construction started in 1966 with plans to open the "Centennial Centre of Science and Technology" as part of the Canadian Centennial celebrations in 1967.
-However construction was not completed in 1967, and the Science Centre did not open to the public until two years later, on September 26, 1969.
+Planning for the Science Centre started in 1961 during Toronto's expansion in the late 1950s and 1960s.
+In August 1964, Premier of Ontario John Robarts announced the creation of the Centennial Centre of Science and Technology as a Centennial Project.
+Toronto architect Raymond Moriyama was hired to design the site.
+Construction started in 1966 with plans to open the Centennial Centre of Science and Technology as part of the Canadian Centennial celebrations in 1967.

+However, construction was not completed in 1967, and the Science Centre did not open to the public until two years later, on September 26, 1969.
+The official opening was held on the morning of September 27 and attended by VIPs, followed by an opening to 30,000 invited guests in the early afternoon.
+It opened to the general public on September 28, drawing 9,000 visitors.
+Its advertising slogan at launch was "Come see what would happen if Albert Einstein and Walt Disney had gotten together."

-The buildings and design were part of a broader change in Canadian architecture, and remain an example of the brutalist style.
+The buildings and design were part of a wider change in Canadian architecture, and remain an example of the brutalist style.

-When it first opened, the Science Centre was a pioneer for its hands-on approach to science, along with San Francisco's Exploratorium and the Michigan Science Center in Detroit.
-Unlike a traditional museum, where exhibits are for viewing only, the majority of the exhibits at the Science Centre were interactive, while many others were live demonstrations (e.g. metalworking).
-The Communications room contained a number of computerized displays, including a very popular tic-tac-toe game, run on a PDP-11 minicomputer.
+When it first opened, the Science Centre was known for its hands-on approach to science, along with San Francisco's Exploratorium and the Michigan Science Center in Detroit.
+The majority of the exhibits at the Science Centre were interactive, while others were live demonstrations such as metalworking.
+The Communications room contained a number of computerized displays, including a tic-tac-toe game, run on a PDP-11 minicomputer.

+By 1974, it hosted around 250,000 students on field trips annually.

+Operations from 1990 to 2022

-In 1990, it was revealed the Ontario Science Centre had signed a contract with Oman to design a children's museum.
+In 1990, the Ontario Science Centre announced a contract with Oman to design a children's museum.
 The Ontario Science Centre had agreed to boycott Israeli goods and services while under contract.
 The Ontario Science Centre later amended the contract to specify that all goods sold to Oman would be produced in North America.
-The centre's Director General Mark Abbott was later fired for knowingly signing the original contract.
+The centre's Director, General Mark Abbott, was later fired for signing the original contract.

-In 2001 the Centre embarked on a capital project called "Agents of Change", which focused on innovation and renewed about 85 per cent of the Centre's public space, including the creation of seven new experience areas.
+In 2001, the Centre began a project called "Agents of Change," which focused on innovation and renewed about 85% of the Centre's public space, including the creation of seven new experience areas.
 The Centre received $47.5 million in contributions from the government of Ontario, private sector companies, and individuals.
-The Agents of Change transformation was completed 2007, culminating with the opening of the Weston Family Innovation Centre and the Teluscape plaza.
+The "Agents of Change" transformation was completed in 2007, culminating in the opening of the Weston Family Innovation Centre and the Teluscape plaza.

 In response to the COVID-19 pandemic in Ontario, the Science Centre received $500,000 from the Government of Canada to promote COVID-19 vaccine uptake among children and their families.